 On the other hand, some Iranian strategists agree with U.S. assertions that a nuclear weapon will not deliver Iran absolute security, but will instead make Iran less secure.
 According to this view, moving toward a nuclear weapons capability will bring Iran further sanctions, military containment, U.S. attempted interference in Iran, and efforts by neighbors to develop countervailing capabilities.
-Some members of the domestic opposition, such as Musavi, have positions on the nuclear issue similar to those of regime leaders, but several Green movement factions see the nuclear program as an impediment to eventual reintegration with the West and might be willing to significantly limit the program.
+Some members of the domestic opposition, such as Musavi, have positions on the nuclear issue similar to those of regime leaders, but several Green movement

-17 For information on Stuxnet and its origins and effects, see Broad William, John Markoff and David Sanger.
+18 For information on Stuxnet and its origins and effects, see Broad William, John Markoff and David Sanger.
 "Israeli Test on Worm Called Crucial in Iran Nuclear Delay."
 New York Times, January 15, 2011.

-18 In November 2006, the IAEA, at U.S. urging, declined to provide technical assistance to the Arak facility on the grounds that it was likely for proliferation purposes.
+19 In November 2006, the IAEA, at U.S. urging, declined to provide technical assistance to the Arak facility on the grounds that it was likely for proliferation purposes.

-19 Lancaster, John and Kamran Khan.
+20 Lancaster, John and Kamran Khan.
 "Pakistanis Say Nuclear Scientists Aided Iran."
 Washington Post, January 24, 2004.

-20 For Iran's arguments about its program, see Iranian paid advertisement "An Unnecessary Crisis-Setting the Record Straight About Iran's Nuclear Program," in the New York Times, November 18, 2005.
+21 For Iran's arguments about its program, see Iranian paid advertisement "An Unnecessary Crisis-Setting the Record Straight About Iran's Nuclear Program," in the New York Times, November 18, 2005.
 P. A11.

-21 Stern, Roger.
+22 Stern, Roger.
 "The Iranian Petroleum Crisis and United States National Security," Proceedings of the National Academy of Sciences of the United States of America.
 December 26, 2006.